 The Texts & Technology Ph.D. program requires a minimum of 42 credit hours beyond the master's degree.
 At least 3 credit hours must be in ENC 7919 Doctoral Research and at least 15 credit hours must be in ENC 7980 Dissertation.
-Up to 15 credit hours may be waived for work completed at the master's level or above, subject to review and approval by the Texts & Technology program director.
+Up to 15 credit hours of core courses or electives may be waived for work completed at the master's level or above, subject to review and approval by the Texts & Technology program director in consultation with the curriculum committee.
+Due to the rapidly changing nature of the field, courses older than 3 years from the date the student begins the PhD will generally not be considered.
 These credits may be waived from the program requirements.